About

 Iggy provides exceptionally high throughput and performance while utilizing minimal computing resources.

-This is not yet another extension running on top of the existing infrastructure, such as Kafka or SQL database.
+This is not yet another extension running on top of existing infrastructure, such as Kafka or SQL database.

 The name is an abbreviation for the Italian Greyhound - small yet extremely fast dogs, the best in their class.
 See the lovely Fabio & Cookie ❤️